-• Identification of sources of sea turtle interactions and/or identification of ways to minimize interactions with sea turtles.
+Identification of sources of sea turtle interactions and/or identification of ways to minimize interactions with sea turtles.
 Two priority topics identified include evaluation and analysis of factors affecting bycatch rates of sea turtles and development of scallop dredge and trawl operations that would reduce or eliminate the threat or harm of sea turtle interactions.
-Other issues related to sea turtle research include, but are not limited to: gear modifications or fishing techniques that may be used to reduce or eliminate the threat of sea turtle interaction in scallop retention, using available and appropriate technology to quantify the extent that chain mats reduce turtle mortalities, comparison and analysis of turtle capture rates of similar gear in other fisheries, and turtle behavior.
-Moved to medium priority in this update.
-Moved to medium priority in this update.
+Other issues related to sea turtle research include, but are not limited to: gear modifications or fishing techniques that may be used to reduce or eliminate the threat of sea turtle interactions without unacceptable reduction in scallop retention, using available and appropriate technology to quantify the extent that chain mats reduce turtle mortalities, comparison and analysis of turtle capture rates of similar gear in other fisheries, and turtle behavior.

-- Scallop biology, specifically studies aimed at understanding incidental gear mortality, discard mortality and seasonal growth.
-Seasonal growth added in this update. - Other surveys, including areas not surveyed by the annual NMFS survey (i.e., federal waters in the Northern Gulf of Maine management area and Southern New England).
+- Scallop biology, specifically studies aimed at understanding incidental gear mortality, discard mortality and seasonal growth. - Other surveys, including areas not surveyed by the annual NMFS survey (i.e., federal waters in the Northern Gulf of Maine management area and Southern New England).